-To build the MX 500, the Mega Trax design team faced challenges at every turn, starting with the payload.
-The types of cameras used for feature films can weigh nearly 100 pounds.
-They travel down a rail system on a cart known as a dolly, which can weigh several hundred pounds in its own right.
-Motion needs to be fast, smooth, and repeatable so that the director can shoot the scene again and again if desired.
+The Mega Trax design team faced significant challenges.
+Feature film cameras can weigh nearly 100 pounds and they travel along rails on a dolly that itself can weigh several hundred pounds.
+The motion needs to be fast, smooth, and repeatable so that the director can shoot the scene several times if needed.